AbasChitsazi/AbasChitsazi/README.md

 ## Hi there 👋
 # 👨‍💻 Abbas Chitsazi

-**PHP Mid-Level Developer** | Bug Bounty Hunter | Laravel & MVC Enthusiast
+**PHP Mid-Level Developer** | Laravel & MVC Enthusiast

 ---

-## 🚀 About Me
+🚀 About Me

-I'm a passionate PHP developer who loves building clean, lightweight frameworks and learning about web security.
-Recently built [Mikro MVC Framework](https://github.com/AbasChitsazi/micro-mvc-framework), a custom PHP MVC framework with routing, middleware, and dual DB support.
+I’m a PHP developer who loves building clean and simple apps that actually help people.
+I enjoy learning new things and improving my skills every day.
+Recently, I focused on making a [Job Board - Laravel Application](https://github.com/AbasChitsazi/jobBoard) with Laravel that’s easy to use and looks great on any device.
+I’m always excited to take on new challenges and build useful projects.

 ---